rguske/rguske.github.io/post/sharing-container-images-using-the-docker-cli-or-carvels-imgpkg/index.md

   -o, --output string   Write to a file, instead of STDOUT
 ```

 There's no real explanation necessary.
-You only have to specify the output file name and extension (`.tar`) using `-o`.
+You only have to specify the output file name and extension (`.tar`) using the option `-o`.

 ```shell
 # Download image